tmm/www/posts/own-your-email.md

 This is a war, not a battle.
 It will take time.
 First, I create the custom email.
 Then, I start propagating it across all the services I use.
 Finally, I switch to a new provider.
 The fight to own your email address is worth it.

-With my own custom email address, I will be able to send and receive email from <CopyEmailButton /> with near 100% uptime.
+With my own custom email address, I will be able to send and receive email from [tom@meagher.co](mailto:tom@meagher.co) with near 100% uptime.
 The email service I'm using might get disrupted, shut down, or suspend me, but now I can take my address with me anywhere.[^2]

 And there might be [somewhere better](https://hey.com) to take it soon.